FAQs

 Are the residencies free?
 How many scholarships do you give away each year?

-Our residency program is fee-based and we give away 10-15 scholarships per year (full, partial and emerging artist).
+Our residency program is fee-based and we award 10-15 scholarships per year (full, partial and emerging artist).
+Our residency rates are discounted as much as possible and considerably less than even the cheapest hotel rooms in Santa Fe.
 All artists are considered for a scholarship when they apply through our application, and do not have to apply separately.

 For artists unable to pay for a residency experience with us, we encourage them to seek funding outside of the gallery (such as local arts organizations that give grants).
 We are happy to provide documentation or acceptance letters as requested by these organizations to facilitate the funding process for you.